kevinwshin/French-House-Manual/README.md

 ---

 ## Kitchen
 The kitchen is open 24 hours, and food is available to all members unless it is personal food or food which is to be used in the preparation of a house meal.
 If you cook with something or use a dish, you *must* clean it.
 Dishes are not allowed to be left in the sink.
-Anyone who leaves dishes in the sink, other than for kitchen clean, is subject to a personal mess fine.
+Anyone who leaves dishes in the sink, other than for kitchen clean, is subject to a personal mess strike.

 ### Sanitation
 Be courteous to other members, and follow all state and city health regulations.
 Practice cleanliness, and do not sit or put your feet on the island or counters.